 Indigenous Housing Partnership

 Our Indigenous Housing Partnership connects Indigenous families and communities to help create safe and decent places to live through affordable homeownership.
 We also provide skills and training opportunities to Indigenous youth and women to equip them with trade skills they use to maintain and/or build new homes in their communities.
 With the help of local Habitats across Canada, we have helped 191 families access affordable homeownership through our Indigenous Housing Partnership, including 41 on First Nations, Métis Settlements, and Traditional Territories.
 By 2020, our goal is to partner with more than 300 Indigenous families and annually provide 200 Indigenous youth and women with skills training opportunities.
-In 2017, 25 Indigenous families moved into their new Habitat homes, also receiving homeownership and financial literacy.

 To see more of the 2017 impact of the Indigenous Housing Partnership, see our Annual Report.